We hear this all the time, and rightly so, but we also hear "Macro's scare me" now that's understandable, but you're simply fearing the unknown.

 Now if you are looking for fibre, which I have a feeling you probably are, you can read more about that here (including branded examples)

-Remember, the 5 Golden Rules for weight loss with Team RH are:
+Remember... the 5 Golden Rules, on the Team RH Life Plan, are: